102.0 -- School Safety and Security

 102.5 — Student Identification Badges

-The Sarasota County School District has issued student
+The Sarasota County School District issues student

 identification badges at some schools.
 At schools where the program has been